Most students live off campus in their second and final years and begin looking for somewhere to live as early as the second term of their first year.

 Accommodation ranges from single occupant residences or lodging with a family to shared houses for up to nine people.
 These include apartments, houses, bungalows, cottages, and even converted barns.

-A list of local accredited accommodation along with property details and availability is available on our Property Search pages (internal site) from around January, when we also hold information workshops and publish off-campus accommodation advice literature.
+A list of local accredited accommodation along with property details and availability is available on our Property Search pages (internal site) and is fully updated around January, when we also hold information workshops and publish off-campus accommodation advice literature.
+We do not advise students to sign up for off-campus accommodation for subsequent years before January of each year.

 Most of the accommodation has been visited by Student Services to ensure that legal standards are being upheld, and we can give you help and advice on agreements, landlord and tenant obligations, etc. To help us continually review the suitability of advertised properties for student accommodation, we welcome feedback from current and previous tenants on properties and landlords.